-Our priority is to ensure the health, safety and wellbeing of our students and employees whilst also ensuring that learning can continue.
+Our priority is to ensure the health, safety and wellbeing of our students and employees whilst also ensuring that high quality learning can continue.

 The College’s student support services also remain available to all members of the community.
 You'll find below a wide range of wellbeing services and resources.
 For additional information, check out 10 ways to take care of your mental health and wellbeing.